CrashCortez/vitadock-vlc/README.md

 ```
 6 - (Optional) If you want to use [Putty](https://www.putty.org/), here is a quick [tutorial](https://youtu.be/h3_zNvAvJtE).
 ---------
-Enable SSH on the pi, so you can use a PC to input these commands.
+Putty allows you to use a PC to input these commands.
+Don't forget to enable SSH on the pi.
 ---------

 # Setup VLC for Vita Streaming